As gangsters in movies say: “If you don’t start nuthin’, there won’t be nuthin’”.

 You are now officially fully armed with enough to get you started.
 Hopefully you’re also convinced of the importance of setting personal finance goals as well as how to start piecing together some of the very best of your own.

-Just in case you were about to run off and tell everyone you know about your fantastic goals, here is an interesting TED Talk about keeping your goals to yourself; Telling someone your goals makes them less likely to happen.
+Just in case you were about to run off and tell everyone you know about your fantastic goals, here is an interesting TED Talk about keeping your goals to yourself.
+We’re used to been told that we need to share our goals to stay accountable.

 Latham, Gary P.; Budworth, Marie-Hélène (2006), “The Study of Work Motivation in the 20th Century”, in Koppes, Laura L., Historical Perspectives in Industrial and Organizational Psychology, Lawrence Erlbaum Associates, p.
 366